NewDay-Data/scilint/README.md

 starting point to open the conversation about what it means to have a high quality notebook in practice.

-1.  **Calls-Per-Function {Median, Mean}:** compares the amount of calls to the amount of functions.
-Looks for possible reletatioship between function definitions and usage.
+1.  **Calls-Per-Function (CPF) {Median, Mean}:** compares the amount of calls to the amount of functions.
+Looks for possible relationship between function definitions and usage.
-2.  **In-Function-Percent:**: the percentage of code that is within a function rather than outside function scope.
+2.  **In-Function-Percent (IFP):**: the percentage of code that is within a function rather than outside function scope.
-3.  **Asserts-Per-Function:** looks at how many tests (where assert = test) there are compared to the total function count.
+3.  **Asserts-Per-Function (APF):** looks at how many tests (where assert = test) there are compared to the total function count.
-4.  **InlineAssertsPerFunction {Median, Mean}:** examines how many times a function is called within an assert statement - this aims to see testing of functions not just usage.
+4.  **InlineAssertsPerFunction (IAF) {Median, Mean}:** examines how many times a function is called within an assert statement - this aims to see testing of functions not just usage.
-5.  **MarkdownToCodeRatio:** what is the ratio of markdown cells to code cells.
+5.  **MarkdownToCodeRatio (MCP):** what is the ratio of markdown cells to code cells.
-6.  **TotalCodeLen**: the total line length of the notebook.
+6.  **TotalCodeLen (TCL)**: the total line length of the notebook.
 7.  **SyntaxErrors**: if the code within the notebook has invalid Python syntax.

-> Note: the amove metrics are a starting point for trying to reason
-> about notebook quality from some properties of the code and markdown
-> within them.
-There is no definitive answer as to whether any of these
+> *Note: there is no definitive answer as to whether any of these are
-> are low or high quality.
-However there are reasons to believe
+> low or high quality.
+However there are reasons to believe inituitively
-> inituitively that higher or lower values of the below will produce
+> that higher or lower values of the below will produce higher quality
-> higher quality notebooks.
-There are many questions left ot answer,
+> notebooks.
+There are many questions left ot answer, like the role of
-> like the role of docstrings and comments, their effectiveness may
+> docstrings and comments, their effectiveness may warrant inclusion but
-> warrant inclusion but that is an open quesiton at the moment.
-As this
+> that is an open question at the moment.
+As this library is used and
-> library is used and refined with more projects and more experimental
+> refined with more projects and more experimental metrics then these
-> metrics then these intuitions can evaluated more rigorously.
+> intuitions can evaluated more rigorously.*

 ### What does a lint report look like?

 ![Sample Report](nbs/images/sample_report.png)

-# Changing Behaviour - Recommended Usage
+# 🔁 Changing Behaviour - Recommended Usage

 Infusing quality into workflows is aided by having timely, short-cycle feedback of issues.
-Addtionally whatever quality bar you choose as a team, it should be non-negotiable that way you can spend time thinking about what matters like the problem you are trying to solve not nit-picking on small details repeatedly.
+Addtionally whatever quality bar you choose as a team, it should be non-negotiable that way you can spend time thinking about what matters like the problem you are trying to solve not nitpicking on small details repeatedly.

 We recommend using `scilint` in the following way to maximise benefit:

-1. Open a terminal environment alongside your notebook environment: run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) to chekc your project is in good shape
+1. Open a terminal environment alongside your notebook environment: run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) often to check your project is in good shape
 2. Add pre-commit hooks to run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or